pierrem/WordPress-API-Demo/README.md

 # WordPress-API-Demo
-An iOS application written in Swift that demonstrates communication with WordPress
+An iOS application written using Swift that demonstrates the communication with WordPress.
+The code has been kept simple and minimalist.
+In particular, error conditions are not reported to the user !

 This project requires Swift 1.2 (XCode 6.3)